 Destiny 2: Forsaken brings with it a new dungeon, The Shattered Throne.

-It’s a mini raid that can be completed by a team for three and a Triumph will pop at the end.
+The Shattered Throne is sort of like a mini raid that can be completed by a team for three and a Triumph will pop at the end.
 Bungie has previously said it would be delivering fresh new content on the reg, and The Shattered Throne definitely delivers.

 Enemies towards the end of this mission are in the region of 590 Power so whilst there’s no recommended Power level, we’d recommend making sure at least one of your party is in the region of about 570 Power.
-You’ll be rewarded with some powerful gear at the end and will hopefully give you the Power boost you need to start the Last Wish raid.

 Here’s our guide to completing The Shattered Throne complete with a walkthrough video from our buddy Alex from Arekkz Gaming.